bensadeh/tailspin/README.md

 style = { fg = "green" }
 ```

-Collapse the following section to see the default config:
+Expand the section below to see the default config for the highlight groups:

 <details>
 <summary>Default highlight groups settings</summary>